rhatdan/kind/README.md

 </a> <a href="https://goreportcard.com/report/sigs.k8s.io/kind"><img alt="Go Report Card" src="https://goreportcard.com/badge/sigs.k8s.io/kind" /></a>

-`kind` is a tool for running local Kubernetes clusters using Docker container "nodes".
+`kind` is a tool for running local Kubernetes clusters using container "nodes".
 `kind` is primarily designed for testing Kubernetes 1.11+, initially targeting the [conformance tests].

 If you have [go] and [docker] installed `go get sigs.k8s.io/kind && kind create cluster` is all you need!